GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-07-15-elements-of-coding-style.md

 }
 ```

 The benefit of this is that by using `super` in the constructor of the subclasses I prevent duplication of code.
-Things beocme easier to maintain.
+Things are easier to maintain.
 And of course I can now use abstract type `Node` on all occassions where it does not matter whether the Node is a ClassNode, a PackageNode or a ModuleNode.

 ## Generics